 The leaders of the Republican Party in the General Assembly drew a new map, but the Democratic governor, Tom Wolf, refused to submit it to the court, claiming that it, too, was an unconstitutional gerrymander.
 Instead, the court received remedial plans from seven parties: the petitioners, the League of Women Voters; the respondents, the Republican leaders of the General Assembly; the governor, a Democrat; the lieutenant governor, also a Democrat; the Democratic Pennsylvania House minority leadership; the Democratic Pennsylvania Senate minority leadership; and the intervenors, which included Republican party candidates and officials.
 Ultimately, the Supreme Court drew its own plan and adopted it on February 19, 2018, arguing that it was ``superior or comparable to all plans submitted by the parties."
 Figure~\ref{fig:pa-maps} shows the remedial plan created by the Supreme Court as well as the 2011 map adopted by the General Assembly, which were found on the court's case page.

-The constraints explicitly laid out by the court, as well as the numerous remedial plans submitted by the parties, make the 2011 Pennsylvania redistricting a useful case study that evaluates redistricting plans using sampling algorithms.
+The constraints explicitly laid out by the court, as well as the numerous remedial plans submitted by the parties, make the 2011 Pennsylvania redistricting a useful case study that evaluates redistricting plans.